Easy vegan protein brownies made with only 6 ingredients and are incredibly easy to make! They are flourless, healthy yet fudgy and decadent.

 Smooth natural peanut butter, as a source of protein and fat.
 This helps make the brownies rich, fudgy and oh so delicious.

 Cocoa powder or raw cacao powder.
-I prefer using cocoa powder as it tends to give brownies a classic 'chocolatey' flavour whereas cacao powder can make baked goods a little bitter.
+I prefer using cocoa powder as it gives brownies a classic ‘chocolatey’ flavour whereas cacao powder can make baked goods a little bitter.
 You can read about the difference between cocoa and cacao powder at Taste of Home.

 Vegan chocolate protein powder which is already sweetened.
 If your protein powder isn’t sweetened, I’d recommend adding maple syrup.